sploitengineer/confluence-chatbot/Readme.md

 The frontend will be accessible in your browser, usually at http://localhost:5173.

-How to Use
+💬 How to Use
-Open the App: Once both servers are running, open your browser to the frontend URL.
+Open the App: With both servers running, open your browser to the frontend URL.

 Connect to Confluence: You will be greeted by a connection modal.

 Confluence URL: Your base URL (e.g., your-company.atlassian.net).

-Your Atlassian Email: The email associated with your Confluence account.
+Your Atlassian Email: The email for your Confluence account.

-API Token: A Confluence API token for your account.
+API Token: A Confluence API token.

-Space Key: The short identifier for the Confluence space you want to chat with (e.g., TPD).
+Space Key: The short identifier for the Confluence space (e.g., TPD).

 Ingest Data: Click "Connect & Ingest".
-The backend will fetch, process, and index the documents from your specified space.
-You will see a success message in the chat when it's ready.
+The backend will process the documents from your space.
+A success message will appear in the chat when it's ready.

 Start Chatting: Ask any question related to the documentation in your Confluence space!